hhzl/Cuis-SQLite/README.md

     				 i := i + 1]]

+3.
-3. All 5 tests out of 5 pass
+All 5 tests out of 5 passed

+4.
-4. Then the packages were saved and renamed as *.pck.st
+Then the packages were saved and renamed as *.pck.st